gadhagod/Hyrule-Compendium-API/docs/regions-api.md

 **Endpoint**: `/regions/all`

-The endpoint returns all regions.
+This endpoint retrieves all regions.

 **HTTP Request**:
 ```http